Thymelaeaceae: Toxicity and medicinal uses

-Many of the species (e.g. Wikstroemia indica and Stellera chamaejasme) have actual or potential uses in medicine and are poisonous if eaten, acting as violent purges (e.g. Daphne mezereum), this toxicity often being related to the plants' containing phorbol esters which, as the name suggests, are also common in the spurge family Euphorbiaceae.
+Many of the species (e.g. Wikstroemia indica and Stellera chamaejasme) have actual or potential uses in medicine and are poisonous if eaten, acting as violent purges (e.g. Daphne mezereum).
+This toxicity is often related to the plants' containing phorbol esters which, as the name suggests, are also common in the spurge family Euphorbiaceae.

 Use as ornamental plants

-Daphne is grown (despite the high toxicity of its attractive fruits) for its sweetly scented flowers.
-Species of Wikstroemia, Daphne, Phaleria, Dais, Pimelea and other genera are grown as ornamentals.
+Daphne is grown (despite the high toxicity of its attractive fruit) for its sweetly scented flowers.
+Species of Wikstroemia, Daphne, Phaleria, Dais, Pimelea and other genera are grown as ornamental plants.